vipulnaik/diet-exercise-health/profile-information/health-profile.md

 other one-off readings in response to health events or other incidents) in [blood_pressure_readings.sql](../sql/blood_pressure_readings.sql).
-As of 2024-10-13, my morning heart rate readings (before exercise or eating) as measured as part of blood pressure measurement were on 2024-10-13 with successive readings of 53 bpm and 49 bpm.
+As of 2024-10-13, my latest morning heart rate readings from the BP machine (before exercise or eating) as measured as part of blood pressure measurement were on 2024-10-13 with successive readings of 53 bpm and 49 bpm.

 I also record my heart rate and SpO2 as part of my monthly pulse oximeter readings (as well as other one-off readings in response to health events or other incidents) in [pulse_oximeter_readings.sql](../sql/pulse_oximeter_readings.sql).
-As of 2024-10-13, my morning heart rate reading (before exercise or eating) as measured by the pulse oximeter was on 2024-10-13 with a range of 49-55 bpm.
+As of 2024-10-13, my latest morning heart rate reading from the pulse oximeter (before exercise or eating) as measured by the pulse oximeter was on 2024-10-13 with a range of 49-55 bpm.

 For extensive older experiment results, see [2023-08-18-pulse-oximeter-experimentation.md](../events/2023/2023-08-18-pulse-oximeter-experimentation.md).